chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/images-directory/index.md

 ---
-title: "Using the Chainguard Images Directory"
+title: "Using the Chainguard Directory and Console"
 linktitle: "Images Directory"
 aliases:
 - /chainguard/chainguard-images/images-directory
 - /chainguard/chainguard-images/images-features/images-directory
 type: "article"
-description: "A walkthrough of the Chainguard Images directory."
+description: "A walkthrough of the Chainguard directory and console."
 date: 2024-02-23T11:07:52+02:00
 lastmod: 2024-12-18T11:07:52+02:00
 draft: false